lucaimbrogno/Amazon-Tracker/README.md

 - You must enter your User Agent into the header variable.
 You can find your User Agent at https://www.whatismybrowser.com/detect/what-is-my-user-agent
 - You must enable less secure apps on your google account

 This script can be executed in two ways.
 Currently it's set to run once and end.
 If you want to use this script as a daemon or run it in the brackground of a project then you can comment the 'ONE TIME EXECECTION" block and uncomment the "BACKGROUND EXECUTION" block.
+When running as a background process, the script will check your products once per day.